-A study showed that elite rugby players (40 subjects) had richer gut microbiota compared to carefully chosen non-athlete controls (46 subjects).
-In particular, there was a greater diversity of Firmicutes (including the beneficial Faecalibacterium prausnitzii) [R].
+A study showed that elite rugby players (40 subjects) had richer gut microbiota compared to carefully chosen non-athletic controls (46 subjects).
+In particular, there was a greater diversity of Firmicutes (including the beneficial Faecalibacterium prausnitzii) .

 Another study compared 40 active and sedentary women.
-Active women had more health-promoting bacteria (including F. prausnitzii, Roseburia hominis, and Akkermansia muciniphila) [R].
+Active women had more health-promoting bacteria (including F. prausnitzii, Roseburia hominis, and Akkermansia muciniphila) .

-When a study compared 39 healthy subjects with various degrees of fitness, fit individuals had more butyrate-producers [R].
+When a study compared 39 healthy subjects with various degrees of fitness, fit individuals had more butyrate-producing bacteria .

-A high abundance of Prevotella (≥2.5%) was associated with the duration of exercise during an average week in 33 cyclists [R].
+A high abundance of Prevotella (≥2.5%) was associated with the duration of exercise during an average week in 33 cyclists .

-Interestingly, early-life exercise in rats was more beneficial compared to exercise in adulthood [R].
+Interestingly, early-life exercise in rats was more beneficial compared to exercise in adulthood .

-IMPORTANT: while low-intensity exercise is beneficial, endurance exercise can have a negative effect [R].
+While low-intensity exercise has been found to be beneficial, some researchers believe that endurance exercise may have a negative effect .

-Military-type training had a negative impact on gut microbiota and it increases gut inflammation in 73 young soldiers [R].
+Military-type training had a negative impact on gut microbiota and increased gut inflammation in 73 young soldiers .

 Lack of sleep and low sleep quality disturb gut microbiota.